SFR Logo

 SFR Logo 1992-1994

-A light emblem was used during this period—white with silvery spherical circles that diverged in waves from the center.
+A light emblem was used during this period, white with silvery spherical circles radiating outward in waves from the center.
 In the middle was the dark blue abbreviation “SFR.”
 The dividing stripes and the French inscription “SOCIÉTÉ FRANÇAISE DU RADIOTÉLÉPHONE” were also painted in the same color.
-The company’s full name occupied two lines at the bottom of the logo.
+The company’s full name was set in two lines at the bottom of the logo.

 1994 – 1999